DavidBarts/cquack/README.rst

 * Can schedule reminders relative to the current time (e.g. 20 minutes from now) as well as at a specific absolute time of day.
 * Can list the process ID’s of all pending alarms.
+* Tries as hard as possible to work around how processor sleep states caused by power management affect sleeping and alarms.

 Installing
 ----------